DynaVap vs Sticky Brick Comparison 2026

 Heating works via a combination of conduction and convection.
 The cap transfers heat directly to the material, while hot air flows through the chamber at the same time.
 Depending on where you place the flame , closer to the tip for lower temperatures, closer to the edge for higher temperatures , you change the result.

 The Sticky Brick Junior works completely differently.
 You direct the flame of a torch lighter into an air intake, the hot air flows through the material, and you inhale at the same time.
 No click, no audible signal.
-You control the temperature via the distance of the flame, the angle and the strength of your draw.
+You control the temperature through the distance of the flame, the angle, and the strength of your draw.

 That sounds more complicated than it is , but it is not trivial either.
-In the first few attempts, almost everyone ends up getting the material too dark once or even slightly burning it.
-After a few sessions, though, the technique clicks, and then the Sticky Brick delivers something that hardly any other portable vaporizer can manage: dense, flavour-intense convection clouds at the push of a button.
-Well, at the push of a flame.
+In the first attempts, almost everyone ends up making the material too dark once or even slightly burning it.
+After a few sessions, though, the technique clicks, and then the Sticky Brick delivers something hardly any other portable vaporizer can manage: dense, flavour-intense convection clouds at the press of a button.
+Well, at the press of a flame.

 Vapor quality: flavour and clouds

 This is where the wheat is separated from the chaff , and the Sticky Brick comes out ahead.
 Pure convection means that the material is only heated when air is flowing through it.
-No cooking on, no burning between draws.
-The flavour is therefore extremely clean, especially on the first draws of a fresh fill.
+No continued cooking, no burning between draws.
+As a result, the flavour is extremely clean, especially on the first draws of a fresh bowl.

 The Sticky Brick Runt goes one step further.
 Its design resembles a small bong, and the vapor path is so short that the clouds arrive especially dense.
 Many users describe the Runt as the device that comes closest to a bong hit , just without combustion.